Chiara Graf

 Chiara Graf is an Assistant Professor of Classics at the University of Maryland.
 She received her BA in Classics from the University of Chicago, followed by a Ph.D from the University of Toronto in 2020.
 Before arriving at UMD, she held teaching positions at the University of St Andrews and the University of Warwick.

-Prof. Graf’s first monograph project, Seneca’s Affective Cosmos: Subjectivity, Feeling, and Knowledge in the Natural Questions and Beyond (OUP 2024), argues that Seneca sees didactic and therapeutic potential in a wide variety of affective states, even ones which would be considered problematic from an orthodox Stoic perspective.
+Prof. Graf’s research focuses on Imperial Roman literature.
+She has spent a lot of time thinking about Seneca the Younger, and particularly about the role of affect and emotion in his literary and philosophical works.
+Her book, Seneca’s Affective Cosmos: Subjectivity, Feeling, and Knowledge in the Natural Questions and Beyond (OUP 2024), argues that Seneca sees didactic and therapeutic potential in a wide variety of affective states, even ones which would be considered problematic from an orthodox Stoic perspective.

-Her articles include:
+Her articles and chapters include:

 - “Archive and Acervus: Heaping Exempla in Valerius Maximus and Frontinus.”
 Classical Philology (Forthcoming).